jaspereb/Retinanet-Tutorial/README.md

 The COCO dataset has 1.5 million object instances!
 Pascal VOC 2007 has 24,640 object instances over 20 classes, so roughly 1000 objects per class.
 It's actually not that hard to label that many instances, if each one takes 5 seconds that's about 2 hours of labelling for a 1 class detector.

-NOTES:
--change pascal_voc.py classes to be only plum